yujonglee/blog/posts/canary.md

 ## Tiny components that works anywhere

-Canary use [Web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), so browser know how to render it.
+Canary use [Web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), so browsers know how to render it.
 No need to bundle entire React or something.
 It just works anywhere.

 All components come with almost zero dependencies, and you can only load subset of them that you need.
 For example, you can have only **Search**, only **Ask**, or both.
 You can add [callouts](#example-1-popup-based-on-user-intent), or just remove them.

-And \*\*even if you load them ALL, it's still 5-10X smaller than other solutions.
+And even if you load them ALL, it's still **5-10X smaller** than other solutions.

 |             | **Canary**                                                            | Other 1                                                            | Other 2                                                             | Other 3                                                 |
 | ----------- | --------------------------------------------------------------------- | ------------------------------------------------------------------ | ------------------------------------------------------------------- | ------------------------------------------------------- |